-In the case of students with an IEP or 504 Plan, the Charter School ensures that it makes the necessary adjustments to comply with the mandates of State and federal laws, including the Individuals with Disabilities Education Improvement Act of 2004 and Section 504 of the

-Rehabilitation Act of 1973, regarding the discipline of students with disabilities.
-Prior to recommending expulsion for a Section 504 student or a student with an IEP, or for whom the Charter School has a basis of knowledge of a suspected disability pursuant to IDEA, the Principal convenes a manifestation hearing, which includes the IEP team, to determine 1) if the conduct in question was caused by, or had a direct and substantial relationship to the child's disability; or 2) if the conduct in question was the direct result of the Charter School's failure to implement the 504 Plan or IEP.
-If it is determined that the student's misconduct was not caused by or had a direct and substantial relationship to the conduct in question was not a direct result of the Charter School's failure to implement the 504 Plan or IEP.
-If the Charter School's failure to implement the 504 Plan or IEP.
-If the Charter School's failure to implement the 504 Plan or IEP.
-If the Charter School's failure to implement the 504 Plan or IEP.
-If the Charter School's failure to implement the 504 Plan or IEP.
-If the Charter School's failure to implement the 504 Plan or IEP, the student was not a direct result of the Charter School's failure to implement the 504 Plan or IEP, the student may be recommended for expulsion.
+In the case of students with an IEP or 504 Plan, the Charter School ensures that it makes the necessary adjustments to comply with the mandates of State and federal laws, including the Individuals with Disabilities Education Improvement Act of 2004 and Section 504 of the Rehabilitation Act of 1973, regarding the discipline of students with disabilities.
+Prior to recommending expulsion for a Section 504 student or a student with an IEP, or for whom the Charter School has a basis of knowledge of a suspected disability pursuant to IDEA, the Principal convenes a manifestation hearing, which includes the IEP team, to determine 1) if the conduct in question was caused by, or had a direct result of the Charter School's failure to implement the 504 Plan or IEP.
+If it is determined that the student's misconduct was not caused by or had a direct and substantial relationship to the conduct in question was not a direct result of the Charter School's failure to implement the 504 Plan or IEP, the student may be recommended for expulsion.